Jasurbek1999/Jasurbek1999/README.md

 Junior Front End Developer
 --------------------------

 My name is Jasurbek and I am 23 years old.
 I have been learning to code for 1 year during my last semesters in the Jeonbuk National University as an International Engineering and Science student .
 I have been inspired from a lot of my friends who got the job as a web developer, since then I have developed a strong passion into coding and learning.
-My hobbies are reading books, playing soccer and have some quality with my friends and family.
+My hobbies are reading books, playing soccer and have some quality time with my friends and family.

 * 🌍  I'm based in Jeonbek, South Korea
 * 🧠  I'm learning new frameworks